8 pregnant women to be released from New York prison over virus fears

 "There is no justification to hold these women in custody further as the COVID-19 infection rate continues to climb, endangering the lives of everyone in prison," Tina Luongo, the group's lead criminal defense attorney, said in a statement.
 "Any further delay is heartless and will keep our clients and their unborn children in serious danger."

-As of Tuesday, 13 inmates have died after contracting the virus and 407 have tested positive, according to the department.
-Another 224 inmates have recovered.
+As of Tuesday, 13 inmates in state custody have died after contracting the virus, the department said.
+A total of 407 inmates have tested positive for the virus and 224 have recovered.
 Four staffers have died and 1,129 have tested positive.